-10 Romantic Movies Coming Out in 2018 That'll Put You in the Mood for Love
+13 Romantic Movies Coming Out in 2018 That'll Put You in the Mood for Love

 'Ophelia'

-Release date: January 22 (at Sundance—wide release is TBD).
+Release date: January 22 (at Sundance—wide release is still TBD)

-Starring: Daisy Ridley, Naomi Watts, Clive Owen, Tom Felton, George MacKay, and Dominic Mafham.
+Starring: Daisy Ridley, Naomi Watts, Clive Owen, Tom Felton, George MacKay, and Dominic Mafham

-About: A retelling of Hamlet from Ophelia's point of view.
-The movie, which stars Daisy Ridley, will focus on the love affair between Ophelia and Hamlet—which, as anyone who did their high school reading knows—ends tragically.
+Plot: A retelling of Hamlet from Ophelia's point of view.
+The movie, starring Daisy Ridley, will focus on the love affair between Ophelia and Hamlet (MacKay), which—as anyone who did their high school reading knows—ends tragically.

 Advertisement - Continue Reading Below